foobnix/LibreraReader/docs/faq/backup-import-export-migration/index.md

 # Data Backup and Migration

-> Data backup is needed if you intend to transfer books to a new device, new folder, or sd card
+> Data backup is needed if you intend to transfer books to a new device, new folder, or SD card

 # Export (Backup)

-Press the Export button to save all application settings to a .zip file
+Tap _Export_ to save all application settings to a .zip file.
+Choose the folder to save your .zip file to and rename the file, if you wish.

 Thus you will save: